davidcarlisle/dpc-inputenc-tests/readme.txt

    supplied.
 The (x)inputenc use is _not_ guarded by any tests on the engine in use, however tests using Unicode fonts (currently just Arial) have a guard selecting fontenc for pdftex, so that there is some fallback.
-Wit this all the 8bit tests should work on all engines.
-The unactve versions mostly don't work yest (and probably can't work in pdftex, they should however give sensible error messages.
+With this all the 8bit tests should work on all engines.
+The unactive versions mostly don't work yet (and probably can't work in pdftex) they should however give sensible error messages.